Writer in Residence

 The Writer in Residence is an annual appointment to foster New Zealand writing, with support from Creative New Zealand.

 About the residency

-Beginning in 2019 we also offer a three-month Emerging Pasifika Writer in Residency, and a three-month Emerging Māori Writer's Residency, both jointly funded by the University and Creative New Zealand.
+Since 2019 we have also offered a three-month Emerging Pasifika Writer in Residency, and a three-month Emerging Māori Writer's Residency, both jointly funded by the University and Creative New Zealand.